MIDFIELDR/midfielddata/README.md

 Student-level data refers to information collected by undergraduate institutions on individual students, including:

-- course information such as course name, number, type, credit hours, and student grades
+- course information such as course name, number, credit hours, and student grades
-- term information such as year and term, program, academic standing, and grade point average
+- term information such as program, academic standing, and grade point average
-- student demographic information such as age, sex, race/ethnicity, and standardized test scores
+- student demographic information such as age, sex, and race/ethnicity
 - degree information such as institution, program, term, and baccalaureate degree